park-peter/brickbyte/README.md

 - **600+ Sources** - All Airbyte connectors work out of the box
 - **Streaming Architecture** - Bypasses local disk, no OOM issues
 - **High Performance** - Uses Unity Catalog Volumes and `COPY INTO`
-- **AI Enrichment** - Auto-generate column descriptions via Foundation Models
+- **AI Enrichment** - Auto-generate table descriptions and detect PII via Foundation Models
 - **Preview** - See what schema changes will occur before syncing
 - **Simple API** - One-line sync